ztiromoritz/bitsy-nwjs/README.md

 # Fetch
-To fetch the current state of the software from [http://ledoux.io/](http://ledoux.io/) run:
+To fetch the current version of the software from [http://ledoux.io/](http://ledoux.io/) run:
 ```bash
 npm run fetch
 ```